 David has over 25 years of experience in graphic design, advertising and marketing, and has worked with a broad range of consumer package goods, high-tech and service companies.
 He was previously a senior partner at Danford.Madison.Sproul, and is the founder and President of Ram Design Group.
 David earned his BS degree at Southern Oregon University and completed his postgraduate studies at the Academy of Art University in San Francisco.

 Greg has enjoyed over 25 years of leadership and management experience in sales and operations in the high-tech, financial services and banking industries.
 Before coming to Worldcast, Greg was with JPMorgan Chase as a Senior Loan Officer.
-Prior to that, Mr. Tennant was a Banker at Bank of America, earning top producer awards and was a Gold Club member; his last position at BofA was AVP, Banking Center Manager.
+Prior to that, Greg was with Bank of America selling business and consumer deposit and loan products, and managed a portfolio of high-value customers, earning top producer awards and was a Gold Club member.
+His last position at BofA was AVP, Banking Center Manager.
 He held the position of Regional Loan Production Manager for Downey Savings, opening three real estate loan offices in Northern California.
-Greg’s experience in the technology sector includes the sales of Cisco Systems networking hardware and services for Planetary Networks, as well as his position as Direct Sales Manager of software sales for Passport Designs.
+Greg’s experience in the technology sector includes the sales of Cisco Systems networking hardware and services for Planetary Networks, as well as his position as Sales Manager of software sales for Passport Designs.

 William R. (Randy) Banks, Board Member of Country Cablevision of North Carolina